 - Enter text or dial numbers

 - Reach for their phones

 FMCSA based this ban on recent research indicating the odds of being involved in a safety-critical event such as a crash are 23.2 times greater for CMV drivers who text while driving.
 The research indicates that people take their eyes off the road for an average of 4.6 seconds while texting.
 At 55 mph, this equates to a driver traveling about 360 feet without looking at the road.
 Large trucks often have vehicle loads that require longer distances for braking, which intensifies the potential for a dangerous crash if a distracted trucker reacts too late to avoid an obstacle.

-Other Dangerous Behaviors
+Other Dangerous Behaviors in Indianapolis